mapossum/spa/M11/README.md

 Grading:
 The grading will be same with the following exceptions.
-1)	Rather than the correlation coefficient and the lapse rate, display the mean and standard deviation of the values in the list.
+1)	Rather than reporting correlation coefficient and the lapse rate to the processing window, display the mean and standard deviation of the values in the field in the notebook or on the plot of the histogram.
 (Still 2 plus points)
-2)	Include in your code a histogram function that takes a list and creates a histogram (still 4 plus points).
+2)	Include in your code a histogram function that takes a data and returns the histogram plot (still 4 plus points).
-3)	Rather than correctly inferring an answer you can earn 3 extra points by including error checking logic that makes sure the field that was specified by the user is numeric and exits the script gracefully and reports the error to the user.
+3)	Rather than correctly inferring an answer you can earn 3 extra points by including a line of code that selects out a portion of the data based on an query.
+This can be done at either when you create the cursor or the dataframe (either are acceptable).
+4)	Since this script is not built into a toolbox, there is not potential for the second deduction above.